zac4j/imagepicker/README.md

 # ImagePicker
-A library help to support multiple selection image from phone gallery
+> A library help to support multiple selection image from phone gallery

-Since Android os provides select multiple images only available in Android API 18 and higher, and the invoke api likes this:
+Android OS provides select multiple images only available in Android API 18 and higher, and the invoke api likes this:
 ```java
 Intent intent = new Intent();
 intent.setType("image/*");